loneicewolf/loneicewolf/README.md

 ___

   # [Welcome!](https://github.com/loneicewolf/Shout-Outs)
-Hii!
-Still many hospital visits; but hopefully back home in 1 week! **take care of you who read this**!
+Hii! a bit of checkups so i might be offline here and there but take care! **take care of you who read this**!
 Oh also I write a lot - sorry!

 ### And most importantly:
 ## Take care of yourself!
 Because You Matter!